jamestomasino/blog.tomasino.org/content/post/old-dreams.md

 slug: "old-dreams"
 ---

-<span style="font-style: italic;">The tragedy of sexual intercourse is
-the perpetual virginity of the soul.</span>
+_The tragedy of sexual intercourse is the perpetual virginity of the soul._

     - William B. Yeats